mantidproject/mantid/docs/source/techniques/PolarisedDiffractionILL.rst

    Sample transmission is 0.962
    The reduced sample data contains 12 entries with 132 spectra and 1 bins.
-   The normalised sample data contains 12 entries with 1 spectra and 132 bins.
+   The normalised sample data contains 6 entries with 1 spectrum and 134 bins.

 .. testcleanup:: ExPolarisedDifffractionSampleFull